ieco-lab/pestHubMap/README.md

 ## Description

 pestHubMap is a framework to build applications that map hubs at high risk of transporting invasive pests among properties.
-The framework and code repo here can be adapted to build applications for any invasive species.
+The framework and code repo can be adapted to build applications for any invasive species.
 We developed pestHubMap in the context of the spotted lanternfly (SLF; *Lycorma delicatula*).
-In this repository we provide a template framework and instructions to practice launching your own app.
+We provide a template framework and instructions to practice launching your apps.

 See the examples that we have built for spotted lanternfly transport hubs in the USA states of [Pennsylvania](https://iecolab.org/slfDashboard/pestHubMap/pa_risk.html), [Illinois](https://iecolab.org/slfDashboard/pestHubMap/illinois_risk.html), and [many others](https://iecolab.org/slfDashboard/pestHubMap.html).

 ## Template and Instructions
-To facilitate use of the pestHubMap framework, in this repo we provide:
+To facilitate the use of the pestHubMap framework, in this repo we provide:
-1. <ins>[Template](https://github.com/ieco-lab/pestHubMap/tree/main/instructions)</ins> code for the app which can serve as a framework for your own pestHubMap.
+1. <ins>[Template](https://github.com/ieco-lab/pestHubMap/tree/main/instructions)</ins> code for the app which can serve as a framework for your pestHubMap.
 You can see a working version of the template app [here](https://www.iecolab.org/pestHubMap/template/).
 2. <ins>[Instructions](https://github.com/ieco-lab/pestHubMap/tree/main/template)</ins> on how to obtain data and build and deploy the template locally and globally.

 ## FAQ